-Similar/Different organisers are great for comparisons.
+Similar/different organisers are great for comparisons.
 They help students identify similarities and differences between two concepts.
 You could use each column as a paragraph, or for longer texts, use each box for a paragraph.

 You can simply show your students similar/different organisers, but they are even more powerful used as retrieval exercises.
 Try them as a solo-pair-share activity.
 First give each student two minutes to fill in their own organiser (retrieval), while you circulate and check.
 Then give them a minute to compare with their neighbours.
 While you’re circulating, select useful responses (either strong ones or those with misconceptions you want to address).
 The final stage is to use these in the share phase.
 I always keep a completed organiser in my pocket, because they can be hard to do on the fly.

-Cause and effect diagrams are useful for identifying and explaining multiple causes of effects, for example climate change.
+Cause and effect diagrams are useful for identifying and explaining multiple causes of an effect, for example climate change.
 You can use each set of ribs as a paragraph.
 To keep the causes separate but flowing into the effect, use a Fishbone or Ishikawa diagram, with a rib for each cause, all leading to one effect.